October 24, 2014

 Should I avoid contact with people who have recently traveled to West Africa?

 No, you do not need to avoid contact with someone who has recently traveled to a country where an outbreak is occurring.
 Ebola is spread through direct contact with blood or body fluids and is only spread when a person is showing symptoms.
-Although there are no Ebola cases in the United States, it is always a good idea to avoid contact with another person’s blood or body fluids.
+It is always a good idea to avoid contact with another person’s blood or body fluids.
 If a person who recently traveled to West Africa has symptoms of Ebola, such as fever, they should contact their health care provider and tell them about their travel history.
 Their health care provider will evaluate their risk for Ebola as well as other more common infections in West Africa, such as malaria and typhoid fever.

 Where can I find additional information about Ebola?